apehex/jekyll-theme-ethereal/fr/index.md

 subtitle: "A Horizontal Jekyll Template"
 banner:
     id: "banner"
+    header:
         title: "Ethereal Template"
         subtitle: "by HTML5 Up"
         description: >-
             This is <strong>Ethereal</strong>, a free static site template designed by AJ for <a href='https://html5up.net'>HTML5 UP</a> and ported to Jekyll by <a href='https://apehex.github.io'>apehex</a>.
 It’s fully responsive, built on HTML5 and CSS3, and released entirely for free under the Creative Commons license.
 Hope you dig it :)
         button:
             target: "#first"
             label: "Next"
     style:
-        size: "medium"
         text:
             position: "right"
         header: